seifrajhi/seifrajhi.github.io/content/blog/sysdig-docker-scout-cloud-native-security/index.md

 ## 🐋 Introduction

-[Docker](https://www.docker.com/) and [Sysdig](https://sysdig.com/), two leading providers of cloud-native solutions, have announced a new partnership to accelerate and secure cloud-native application delivery.
-The partnership integrates Sysdig runtime insights into Docker Scout, providing developers with actionable insights to prioritize risk and improve their security posture.
+[Docker](https://www.docker.com/) and [Sysdig](https://sysdig.com/) are teaming up to make cloud-native app delivery faster and safer.
+This partnership brings Sysdig's runtime insights into Docker Scout, giving developers useful information to manage risks and boost security.

-This integration is a significant development for the cloud-native community, as it brings together two of the most widely used tools for container security and application delivery.
-Sysdig is known for its ability to provide deep visibility into containerized environments, while Docker Scout is a newly launched tool that helps developers to identify and fix security vulnerabilities in their container images.
+This collaboration is important for the cloud-native community because it combines two popular tools for container security and app delivery.
+Sysdig provides deep visibility into container environments, while Docker Scout helps find and fix security issues in container images.

-By combining the strengths of these two tools, Sysdig and Docker are making it easier for developers to secure their cloud-native applications throughout the entire software development lifecycle.
-This is especially important in today's fast-paced and ever-changing threat landscape.
+By merging these tools, Sysdig and Docker are helping developers secure their cloud-native apps throughout the development process.
+This is crucial in today's fast-moving and constantly changing threat landscape.

+> TL;DR: [Docker Scout](https://www.docker.com/products/docker-scout/) is a set of software supply chain features integrated into Docker's user interfaces and CLI.
+These features offer comprehensive visibility into the structure and security of container images.

 ## 🥅 Goals and Objectives

-In this blog post, we will discuss the new partnership between Sysdig and Docker, and how it will help developers to accelerate and secure cloud-native application delivery.
+In this blog post, we'll explore the new partnership between Sysdig and Docker and how it helps developers speed up and secure cloud-native app delivery.

 ![scout](./docker.png)

 ## ☸️ Sysdig Runtime Insights and Docker Scout

-Sysdig and Docker have jointly announced an integration at [DockerCon](https://www.dockercon.com/), [merging Sysdig runtime insights with Docker Scout](https://www.docker.com/press-release/announces-new-local-cloud-products-to-accelerate-delivery-of-secure-apps/).
-This collaboration aims to aid developers in prioritizing risk assessment within their CLI and simplify vulnerability identification in container-based applications.
+Sysdig and Docker have announced an integration at [DockerCon](https://www.dockercon.com/), [merging Sysdig runtime insights with Docker Scout](https://www.docker.com/press-release/announces-new-local-cloud-products-to-accelerate-delivery-of-secure-apps/).
+This collaboration helps developers prioritize risk assessment within their CLI and simplifies vulnerability identification in container-based applications.
 Docker Scout, an event-based tool, enhances the development process by providing integrations with Sysdig, JFrog Artifactory, AWS ECR, BastionZero, GitHub, GitLab, CircleCI, and Jenkins, optimizing DevSecOps workflows.

-Eric Carter, a senior product marketing manager at Sysdig, underscores the significance of Docker Scout as a conduit for Sysdig's container image insights through its cloud-native application protection platform (CNAPP).
+Eric Carter, a senior product marketing manager at Sysdig, highlights the importance of Docker Scout as a conduit for Sysdig's container image insights through its cloud-native application protection platform (CNAPP).

 During DockerCon, Docker, Inc. made [Docker Scout](https://docs.docker.com/scout/) generally available, marking a pivotal moment in streamlining the developer's inner-loop process for creating container-based applications.
 The goal is to improve developer productivity, reduce post-deployment vulnerabilities, and expedite image creation, potentially saving developers up to an hour per day per project.